nodeshake/NLP-POSPair-Refined/CONTRIBUTING.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an o
+Examples of representing a project or community include using an official project e-mail address, posting via an of